Gain Student Independence With ➔

 Technology Resources

-You can find an extensive list of the best apps for letter names and sound recognition on the linked post along with a free list to send to parents!
+You can find an extensive list of the best apps for letter names and sound recognition on the linked post, along with a free list to send to parents!

 Sound Matching

 Some students can remember a letter name with more ease if they can connect it to a sound.
-For others, this may add to the confusion, so again you really have to understand each individual learner and be willing to try out different strategies.
+For others, this may add to the confusion, so again, you really have to understand each individual learner and be willing to try out different strategies.

 Resources for Letter Recognition Strategies

 Use these letter recognition strategies to get every single one of your students to fluently name the letters in no time!
-Leave a comment below and let me know if any of these ideas have worked for you!

 Share it: